skip to Main Content

 pin the right way to get cat pee smell out of clothes and linens

-4 Steps to Properly Get Cat Pee (and its smell) Out of Clothes and Linens
+How to Get Cat Pee Smell Out of Clothes in 4 Steps

-First, soak up as much as you can with a paper towel.
-The less pee you have to manage, the better!
+First, soak up as much urine as you can with a paper towel.
+The fewer urine stains you have to manage, the better!

-Ok, here’s where it gets super important to follow the instructions carefully.
-You need to use an enzyme cleaner like this one.
-But the #1 mistake we’re all making when it comes to using enzyme cleaners is to spray and wipe away.
+Here’s where it gets super important to follow the instructions carefully.
+Cat urine has an odor-causing bacteria.
+So, you need to use an enzyme cleaner like this one.
+But the number one mistake we’re all making when using enzyme cleaners is to spray and wipe away.
 That’s not how they work!

 Kinderbean laundry

 After you’ve saturated the area, let it sit overnight, if possible.
-This allows the enzyme cleaner time to eat the bacteria that cause odors.
+This allows the enzyme cleaner time to eat the bacteria that cause odors from cat urine.

-Now that much of the pee is soaked up and enzyme cleaner has been left to work its magic, it’s time to do the laundry!
+Now that much of the pee is soaked and enzyme cleaner has been left to work magic, it’s time to do the laundry!

-Throw the garment in your normal wash cycle, but be sure to add about a 1/4 cup of enzyme cleaner, like Kinderbean No Stress Mess Eraser, to your detergent dispenser.
+Most common laundry detergent brands may not be able to remove both the stain and smell of pet pee.
+You can throw the garment in your regular wash cycle, but be sure to add about a 1/4 cup of enzyme cleaner, like Kinderbean No Stress Mess Eraser, to your detergent dispenser along with your laundry detergent.
 This last bit will help freshen the whole garment or linen.
+Try not to use warm or hot water as well, as this might set the cat urine smell in.

-You can dry as usual, per the garment’s instructions.
+You can dry as usual, per the garment’s instructions, but I recommend you air-dry urine-stained items or clothes.

-For very strong odors, you may need to repeat the process, but typically one cycle will do it.
+You may need to repeat the process for powerful cat urine odors, but typically one cycle will do it.

 Kinderbean cta

 When Olivia messed on my bathmat, it wasn’t enough to wash the mat.
 I also needed to follow a similar procedure for the floor surrounding it.
-So if your cat peed on your shirt, but it was on your carpet or mattress at the time, you’ll need to clean that area too.
+So if your cat peed on your shirt but was on your carpet or mattress, you’ll need to clean that area too.

 Saturate the pee spot with Kinderbean No Stress Mess Eraser